-258. In advertising to passengers, including Plaintiff, that Uber provides them a safe ride to their destinations, and by profiting off women who use Uber for that very purpose but then are attacked, Uber has a duty to its passengers that cannot be delegated.
+- 258. In advertising to passengers, including Plaintiff, that Uber provides them a safe ride to their destinations, and by profiting off women who use Uber for that very purpose but then are attacked, Uber has a duty to its passengers that cannot be delegated.
 To allow Uber to delegate the liability for the assaults committed by its drivers to anyone else would encourage Uber to continue to utilize the cheapest, fastest, and most haphazard safety procedures.
-Uber would be disincentivized from hiring only competent drivers, since the more drivers Uber has, the more money Uber makes.

-- 259. Further, Uber drivers act as agents of and operate as extensions of Uber.
+Uber would be disincentivized from hiring only competent drivers, since the more drivers Uber has, the more money Uber makes. - 259.
+Further, Uber drivers act as agents of and operate as extensions of Uber.
 Uber drivers represent Uber's business and further Uber's pecuniary interests. - 260.
 Uber drivers display the Uber logo when interacting with passengers, and in many cases Uber drivers are the only people with whom Uber's passengers have direct contact.
 Uber drivers provide the service that Uber claims to provide-- transportation. - 261.
-By allowing Uber drivers to represent Uber's business, Uber creates the impression that its drivers, including Uber Driver, were Uber's employees and/or agents. - Plaintiff reasonably believed that their Uber driver was an employee or agent of 262.
-Uber, and, relying on this belief, got in a vehicle with him in exchange for a fee and suffered harm as a result of their contact with the driver. - 263.
-For these reasons and others, Uber is vicariously liable for the tortious acts of its drivers, regardless of whether Uber's drivers are employees, agents, apparent agents, or contractors of Uber. - As a direct and legal result of the Uber driver's tortious conduct, Plaintiff was sexually assaulted, sexually battered, raped, falsely imprisoned, stalked, harassed, and/or otherwise attacked which humiliated, degraded, violated, and robbed Plaintiff of their dignity and personal safety.
+By allowing Uber drivers to represent Uber's business, Uber creates the impression that its drivers, including Uber Driver, were Uber's employees and/or agents. - 262.
+Plaintiff reasonably believed that their Uber driver was an employee or agent of Uber, and, relying on this belief, got in a vehicle with him in exchange for a fee and suffered harm as a result of their contact with the driver. - 263.
+For these reasons and others, Uber is vicariously liable for the tortious acts of its drivers, regardless of whether Uber's drivers are employees, agents, apparent agents, or contractors of Uber. - 264.
+As a direct and legal result of the Uber driver's tortious conduct, Plaintiff was sexually assaulted, sexually battered, raped, falsely imprisoned, stalked, harassed, and/or otherwise attacked which humiliated, degraded, violated, and robbed Plaintiff of their dignity and personal safety.
 The depraved attack on Plaintiff caused Plaintiff to suffer both physical and or psychological harm from which she may never fully recover. - 265.
-As a direct and legal result of Uber Driver's tortious conduct for which Uber is allowing a broker to delegate the liability for the fraudulent torts of its contractor property appraiser would incentivize the broker to hire potentially insolvent contractors, to the detriment of the public.

-legally liable, Plaintiff suffered economic and general, non-economic damages according to proof.
+As a direct and legal result of Uber Driver's tortious conduct for which Uber is legally liable, Plaintiff suffered economic and general, non-economic damages according to proof.